Cape Girardeau Public Schools selects Auxiant for employee health serv...

 The official costs of Auxiant's plan are still being finalized and are expected to be finished by the end of the week.
 Additionally, CGPS doesn't anticipate utilizing each category offered by the service.

-Since the district pays for health insurance for all its employees, the preliminary Auxiant plan will cost CGPS approximately $5,000 per employee for the initial startup fee and $2,500 annually per employee.
+The preliminary Auxiant plan will cost CGPS approximately $5,000 for the initial startup fee and $2,500 annually.
 The plan would cost approximately $29.45 per employee per month (PEPM) in other costs if all of them were utilized.
 The overall monthly cost does not reflect subrogation or preferred provider organization (PPO) costs as those are still “to be determined”.

 The district’s preliminary PEPM costs include: